DIPlib/diplib/README.md

     cmake /path/to/dip/root/directory
     make -j install

-To change which compilers CMake uses:
+To change which compilers CMake uses (delete any `CMakeCache.txt` file in your build directory first):

     CC=gcc-5 CXX=g++-5 cmake /path/to/dip/root/directory